samesystem/graphql_rails/docs/components/model.md

 ## graphql

-This method must be called inside your model body. `grapqhl` is used for making your model convertible to graphql type.
+This method must be called inside your model body. `graphql` is used for making your model convertible to graphql type.

 ## attribute